Campus card: Technology

 Electronic card access has been available on campuses since as early as 1968.
 Early versions, such as the “VALI-DINE” system at Rochester Institute of Technology, relied on cards with mechanically punched holes to allow access to their dining halls.
 In the years following, the use of campus credentials and technology has matured.
 In 1972, California State Polytechnic University installed the first known card-based system utilizing magnetic stripe technology.
 By 1985, the Harco multi-application, campus-wide system utilizing bar code, Prox contact-based chips and magnetic stripe technology was implemented by Duke University.
 Technological advances continued to pick up speed with both cashless payment systems introduced by Debitek Inc. and copy machine management introduced by DANYL Corporation in 1986.
 By the 1990s, universities began linking their campus cards to banks, with Florida State University being the first in 1990.
 DataCard introduced its first color digital imaging card production system in 1993.
 In 2001, contactless chip technology cards were introduced and CBORD released the first IP-addressable card reader for campus credential access systems.
 (Huber, 2007).
 Technology continued to ramp up, with cloud-based Campus Credential systems growing in popularity in 2005.
 By 2015, the use of smart devices instead of physical cards soared.
 And by 2020, wearable credentials, such as wristbands and fobs, gained popularity, along with mobile apps and digital wallets to manage credential functionality (Huber, n.d.).

-Today, mobile credential technology is transforming the ways in which students manage their campus experience.
-The introduction of the campus credential available via Apple and Android smart devices is changing the way students access buildings and pay for goods and services.
-Mobile credentials build upon generational shifts that impact how students experience their world, communicate, and interact socially (Jaworowski, 2020).
-By meeting students where they are in terms of technology, the campus credential program can improve student engagement.